lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

     ebins = (3.0, 4) # bins have 3-sigma significance and contain no more than 4 channels
     fig, ax, ebins_out = plot_spectrum("evt.pha", ebins=ebins, xmin=0.5, xmax=7.0)

-For other customizations, consult the :func:`~soxs.events.plot_spectrum` API.
+For other customizations, consult the :func:`~soxs.events.spectra.plot_spectrum` API.

+.. _plot-image:

 ``plot_image``
 --------------

-The :func:`~soxs.events.plot_image` function allows one to plot an image from a FITS file.
+The :func:`~soxs.events.images.plot_image` function allows one to plot an image from a FITS file.
 Several examples of this are shown in the following cookbook recipes:

 * `Two Clusters <../cookbook/Two_Clusters.ipynb>`_